JSMassmann/jsmassmann.github.io/index.md

 I'm a trans girl.
 My interests include:

-- Maths, particularly computability theory, computational complexity theory, alpha-recursion theory, set theory, model theory and proof theory.
+- Maths, particularly computability theory, cryptography, set theory, model theory and proof theory.
 - Programming.
 I know Python, JavaScript, C++, C# and Go.
-I have also dabbled in ASM.
+I have also dabbled in x86 NASM.
 - All other sciences, but I don't know them at such a high level as I do maths and CS.
 - The great video game Celeste.
 - Listening to music.
 I have extremely eclectic tastes, recently I've really liked the "Hamilton" soundtrack.